 Ewing sarcoma is a rare type of cancer that affects bones or the tissue around bones.

-It mainly affects children and young people, with most cases diagnosed in people aged 10 to 20.
+It mainly affects children and young people, but is also seen in adults.
 It's more common in males than females.

 Symptoms of Ewing sarcoma